roshitniraula/Kiosk_Kreators/README.md

 # WebDev Project Repository

-Welcome to the WebDev Project repository!
-This repository contains all the code and resources for our exciting web development project.
+Welcome to the Kiosk Kreators Project repository!
+This repository contains all the code and resources for our project.
 Whether you're a team member, contributor, or just curious about what we're building, this README will provide you with all the information you need to get started, contribute, and understand our project.

 ## Table of Contents